As a Music specialist school, WLFS reserves 12 school places each year for pupils with an aptitude for music. Our Scholar programme includes:

 If selected, scholars are expected to make a commitment to their musical education – arriving at school early on some days, giving up their lunch break on others, ensuring they practise their chosen instrument regularly, etc. The programme aims to develop the practical abilities of scholars and deepen their understanding of how music works.
 Keyboard skills, ensemble playing, pitch perception and music theory are at the centre of these lessons, along with learning to use notation and sequencing software.
 Our aim is to cultivate well-rounded musicians with a creative flair in both performance and composition.

 Our test at Year 7 is designed to identify pupils who have musical potential as well as those who already study an instrument.
 So long as your child has a love of music, we would encourage you to apply.
-The test assesses pitch perception and sense of rhythm/pulse.
+The test lasts 5 to 10 minutes and assesses pitch perception and sense of rhythm/pulse.
 The candidates will not be asked to prepare anything or bring an instrument, as the test is completed entirely vocally.
 It is not a test of vocal quality.

 Please remember that you must also submit a common application form for a secondary school place to your local authority.

-We will notify parents of the test results on Friday 23rd October, and twelve musical scholarship places will be offered at the beginning of March 2021 at the same time as all other offers of secondary school places.
+Parents will be notified of the test results on the evening of Friday 22nd October, and twelve musical scholarship places will be offered at the beginning of March 2022 at the same time as all other offers of secondary school places.

 If any of these places are not accepted, they will be offered to the next applicant on our Reserve List.